darinc/nimiq-shop-dir-api/docs/database.md

 - can have addresses (address table)
 - can have links (link table)
 - can have shipping limits (limit table)
-- can offer products and services (product table)
+- can offer products and services (tag table)

 Shipping limits (limit table)
 - have a defined limit_type (ENUM)